LMLenis/LMLenis/README.md

-### <div align="center">I'm Luis Lenis, a electronics engineer that has the skills to work like full-stack developer 🚀</div>
+### <div align="center">I'm Luis Lenis, a electronics engineer that has the skills to work like full-stack developer or project manager 🚀</div>

 My family and friends call me Luisma too.

-I'm a electronics engineer with 25 years of experience managing large scale projects in [mobile communications](https://www.americamovil.com/Spanish/overview/).
+I'm a electronics engineer with wide experience managing large scale projects in [mobile communications](https://www.americamovil.com/Spanish/overview/).

 I'm certified like a Project Manager Professional and Scrum Master.